abdessamad14/StockSage/README.md

 ## Data Security

-Since all data is stored locally:
+With local SQLite database storage:
-- **No data transmission**: Information never leaves the device
+- **No data transmission**: Information never leaves your local machine
-- **User controlled**: Complete ownership of business data
+- **User controlled**: Complete ownership of business data in `/data/stocksage.db`
 - **Privacy by design**: No external analytics or tracking
-- **Backup responsibility**: Users should backup their browser data if needed
+- **Easy backups**: Simply copy the database file for backups
+- **File-based**: Database can be moved, copied, or restored easily

 ## Contributing